With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreMonterey County Behavioral Health is one of mental health facilities in King City, California, located at 200 Broadway Street, Suite 70, 93930 zip code.
-Monterey County Behavioral Health provides telemedicine/telehealth and outpatient treatment.
-Monterey County Behavioral Health provides activity therapy, couples/family therapy and psychotropic medication to children / adolescents, seniors 65 or older and young adults.
+Monterey County Behavioral Health provides outpatient treatment and telemedicine/telehealth.
+Monterey County Behavioral Health provides activity therapy, couples/family therapy and group therapy to children / adolescents, adults and seniors 65 or older.
 Monterey County Behavioral Health also supports people with serious mental illness.
-Additional services provided at Monterey County Behavioral Health include case management, psychosocial rehabilitation services and family psychoeducation.
+Additional services provided at Monterey County Behavioral Health include family psychoeducation, psychosocial rehabilitation services and assertive community treatment.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.